lukasturcani/stk/docs/source/basic_examples.rst

     bb_energy = energy_db.get(polymer)

-You can also you a :class:`.ConstructedMolecule` to deposit values into the database, for example
+You can also use a :class:`.ConstructedMolecule` to deposit values into the database, for example

 .. code-block:: python